ian-cunha/izzi-paper/README.md

 ## Licença

-Esse projeto está sob a minha licença (Ivanize Oliveira e Ian Cunha).
+Esse projeto está sob a licença de (Ivanize Oliveira e Ian Cunha).